sevfurneaux/elm-pages-vercel/README.md

 > **Warning**
-> This elm-pages 3.0 alpha Vercel adapter is very much a work in progress, so can also be considered alpha.
+> This Vercel adapter for elm-pages 3.0 alpha is very much a work in progress, so can also be considered alpha.

 # elm-pages 3.0 alpha Vercel adapter